Photograph by Jim Dolan

 Bill is a professional musician and a local music history buff.
-His research has brought to light the names of long forgotten local musicians, past venues and momentous musical events dating back as far as the early 1800′s.
-Bill is retired from the United States Postal Service and now serves as the chairman of the RMHF Criteria and Selection Committee.
+His research has brought to light the names of long forgotten local musicians, past venues and momentous area musical events dating back as far as the early 1800′s.
+Bill is retired from the United States Postal Service and now serves as chairman of the RMHF Criteria and Selection Committees.

 Alex was involved in the Rochester music scene for several years as a business manager for top local bands, and a promoter for both national and local shows.
 He has been involved in numerous fundraisers for several charitable organizations.
 Alex is also a business owner; A. Carroll & Associates plans corporate meetings / events and reward / recognition programs.

 Bruce is a 35-year veteran of the entertainment and music business.
 He owns and operates Pilato Entertainment, Marketing & Media, LLC in New York, providing entertainment marketing, artist management, PR & promotion, advertising and project development for a number of domestic and international clients.
 He has worked with Emerson Lake & Palmer, Asia, Foreigner, Yes, The Tubes, and many others.
 In 2001, Bruce worked with ex-Beatle Ringo Starr in developing the original line-up for Ringo’s All Starr Band, as well as planning and marketing the All Starr Tour.
 As a respected music journalist, he has written for Variety, Gannett News Service, USA Today, Mix Magazine, and others.